YggdrasiI/RPIMotionDetection/README.md

  If you compile on the RPi: Please note that the compiling of the release version (-O3) requires a big amount of memory.
- Reduce the memory for the gpu at 64MB (config.txt) or enable the swapping file (very slow).
+ If the compiling fails reduce the memory for the gpu at 64MB (config.txt) or enable swapping.

  If you compile on other systems: Add the cmake flag -DWITH_RPI=0